acolombo1/leaderboard/README.md

-# To Do List
+# Leaderboard
-> "To Do List" is a simple yet powerful app that displays a list of tasks, and allows to add and remove them as well as mark them as done.
-For this application, we used local storage to save the data so that it is permanently stored in your browser.
+> "Leaderboard" is an app that keeps a record of a leaderboard by making use of a site that provides an API for that purpose.
+It allows to add and remove scores from different browsers or locations and keep them safe.

 ## Built With

 - HTML, CSS and JavaScript
-- Using GITHub, Visual Studio Code, Webpack
+- Using GITHub, GitFlow, Visual Studio Code, Webpack

 ## Getting Started